Carson River East Fork

 To reach take-out, drive north to highway 88, turn right, and descend into Nevada.
 You can take a shortcut by turning right on Centerville Lane, and left across a bridge before Dresslerville, although going all the way to Minden and turning right on highway 395 thru Gardnerville works too.
 On 395 just past the Lahonton Fish Hatchery, turn right onto a dirt road where the highway starts climbing a hill.
 The BLM parking lot is uphill at the end of the dirt road.
 Vandalism has been reported often in the past.

 Good shuttle service has been available in Markleeville or Minden NV.
-Family Mountain Shuttle Service (Mindy and Paul Washam Jr, 530-694-2704) has been providing reliable shuttle service for 24 years.
+Family Mountain Shuttle Service (Mindy and Paul Washam, 775-392-1903) has been providing reliable shuttle service for many years.
 Great Basin Sports in Minden is willing to do shuttles; the woman to contact is Pat Fried at 775-450-3446.
-The Markleeville General Store has recommended River Rat Shuttle Service, 530-694-2448.
-Due to vandalism, it is preferable to leave your vehicle at take-out only for a short time, not overnight.
+The Markleeville General Store has recommended River Rat Shuttle Service: call Laura at 775-901-6492.
+Due to vandalism in the past, it is preferable to leave your vehicle at take-out only for a short time, not overnight.

 Creeks Navigation